 As a result, clients with a vested interest in historic assets seek professionals who can demonstrate an understanding of these factors and possess the knowledge and skills to manage the expectations of multiple stakeholders.
 These stakeholders include occupiers, owners, investors, government, national heritage bodies, amenity societies and the public.

-There are two stages on the route to accreditation: application and interview.
+There are two stages – the assessment application and the assessment interview.

 Published date: 26 July 2024